micahjon/micahjon.github.io/about.md

 When I'm not taking my cats for a walk, I'm often coding or thinking about one of these things:

-- Experimenting with various machine-learning solutions to identifying ads in podcasts<br>**Update:** check out [AdblockPodcast.com](https://www.adblockpodcast.com/)
+- Experimenting with all sorts of solutions to identifying ads in podcasts<br>**Update:** check out [AdblockPodcast.com](https://www.adblockpodcast.com/)

-- Playing around with state machines ([Robot](https://github.com/matthewp/robot)) and minimalist UI frameworks (e.g. [Preact](https://preactjs.com/), [Haunted](https://github.com/matthewp/haunted)) for use at work and various side projects
+- Learning how to be a dad.

-- I spoke at the last [PWA Summit](https://pwasummit.org/), and hope to speak again this year.
-It's all online and free to attend!
+- I spoke at the 2021 [PWA Summit](https://pwasummit.org/) and try and stay up-to-date on all things PWAs

 Feel free to shoot me an email if you'd like to work on something together!<br>
 [GitHub](https://github.com/micahjon) \| [Email](mailto:micah.millereshleman@gmail.com)